 L’Aquila pollen forecast - today, tomorrow and the week ahead

-Today (25 June) pollen in L’Aquila is high; grass is high.
-Tomorrow (26 June 2026) levels are similar - grass remains high, hazel at low levels, cypress at low levels.
-Over the following five days grass will increase; hazel and cypress will decrease.
+Today (16 July) pollen in L’Aquila is medium; grass is medium.
+Tomorrow (17 July 2026) levels are similar - grass increasing.
+Over the following five days grass will decrease.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app